-This isn’t new knowledge – we have always known this, and you would normally be advised to look after your health and stay away from people with the flu for example.
+This isn’t new knowledge – we’ve always known this, and you would normally be advised to look after your health and stay away from people with the flu for example.
 Because Covid-19 is a new virus, health care professionals are urging extra caution for pregnant women.

 What effect does Covid-19 have on pregnant women?

 So far, the evidence we have from countries worldwide is pregnant women don’t seem to get more unwell if they contract Covid-19.
-There is also no evidence to show the virus increases the risk of severe complications in pregnant women.
+There’s also no evidence to show the virus increases the risk of severe complications in pregnant women.
 This is comparing pregnant women to healthy people.

 Keep in mind, this is a new virus so how your immune system responds to it might vary from person to person.